zlyreed/TIRED/Leg fatigue/Matlab/README.md

 		     - save separate csv file for EMG, force/event, and acceleration, respectively.
 			 - make sure change file/selected functions accordingly, before run "processCSV_total.m": such as commentting out "saveAllEMGMat", "saveAllForceEventMat", or "saveAllAccelerationMat" correspondingly (save different type of data one by one).

-	 - Get max. exertion force level (MVC100_cell)
-		 - Input the corresponding MVC100 trials into "LegFatigueTesting_RPE_recording.xlsx" (at least fill the Vicon Trial file name for each trial)
-         - run "MVC_data.m" (make sure input correct "totalTest" number)--> output **"MVC100_cell.mat"** (use this one: for each trial, use the max average Force in a moving 1-second window, and average the max values if there are two trials) and "MVC100_cell_absoluteMax.mat"
-         - Notes (7/6/2018): process Test # 15-17 to get trial mat files first, and then run "MVC_data.m".

   - From Noraxon (The .mat files can be exported directly from Noraxon software)
      - EMG